Andrew Adonis, Baron Adonis: Early political career

-From 1987 until 1991, Adonis served as an Oxford City Councillor for the Social Democratic Party and later the Liberal Democrats, representing the North Ward.
+From 1987 until 1991, Adonis served as an Oxford City Councillor for the Social Democratic Party (SDP) and later the Liberal Democrats, representing the North ward.
 In 1994, he was selected by the Liberal Democrats as their prospective parliamentary candidate for the Westbury constituency, but he resigned after 18 months.
 In the following year he joined the Labour Party.

 During the mid-to-late 1990s he was politically active for Labour in Islington North, the constituency represented by Jeremy Corbyn, and was selected as Labour candidate to contest St George's Ward for Islington London Borough Council in 1998.
 He withdrew from the process before the election, however, upon being offered a position in the Number 10 Policy Unit as a constitutional and educational policy advisor in 1997.
 He remained in this role until 2001, when he was promoted to become Head of the Policy Unit.

 On 16 May 2005, he was created a life peer as Baron Adonis, of Camden Town in the London Borough of Camden.
 This made it possible for him to serve as a government minister, representing it in the House of Lords.